-As to answering the question of “How to be successful in ecommerce,” these top ecommerce stores seek to “be data-driven,” for one.
-But there’s more to it, at least according to Neil Hoyne, Chief Measurement Strategist at Google and author ofConverted.
+As to how to be successful in ecommerce, the answer is manifold.
+All top ecommerce stores are data-driven, for starters.
+But there’s more to it, at least according to Neil Hoyne, Chief Measurement Strategist at Google and author of Converted.

-1. Focus On What Really Matters: Customer Experience
+1. Focus on What Really Matters: Customer Experience

 The pandemic proved many retail heads wrong.
 “Consumer preferences are more durable than we thought,” says Hoyne.
 According to a recent Pew Research study, ecommerce sales have leveled out to just above pre-pandemic levels.